Piano Quintet (Vierne)

 The Piano Quintet, Op.
-42, Louis Vierne's three-movement work for piano and string quartet.
+42, is Louis Vierne's three-movement work for piano and string quartet.

 Composed between December 1917 and May 1918, the piece is dedicated "en ex-voto" to the memory of his son Jacques, "who died for France at seventeen" on November 11, 1917.
 It was first performed privately in Thonon-les-Bains, with the composer at the piano, in June 1919.
 The public premiere occurred at the Geneva Conservatory on April 23, 1920, followed by its Paris debut at the Salle Gaveau on June 16, 1921.

 Conceived during the most tragic period of Vierne's life—nearly blind since childhood, he spent time at a sanatorium in Lausanne undergoing a series of surgical operations (glaucoma and later cataract) from January 1916 to August 1918.
 Isolated in darkness, he learned of the deaths of his son and his brother René, both victims of the war, and experienced suicidal thoughts.
 Despite this, Vierne's quintet was immediately successful with audiences.
 Published in 1924 by Sénart Editions, it gained renewed recognition from the 1980s onward, thanks to concert performances and numerous recordings.

-The quintet is a poignant and rare testimony to Romantic music during the années folles (the Roaring Twenties), at the onset of the interwar period.
-With an almost symphonic instrumental density, frequently dissonant harmonies, and a powerful expressiveness distinctly opposed to the impressionist charm of the Belle Époque, it is considered Vierne's chamber music masterpiece.
-It ranks among the most important piano quintets of the French school from the late 19th and early 20th centuries, alongside works by César Franck and Charles Koechlin.